-Activate function "Heat no requirement" ?
+Activate function "Heat requirement" ?

-The heating actuator can even evaluate the command values of its outputs and make general heat requirement available in the form of limiting value monitoring with hysteresis (1 bit, switching).
-Using a KNX switch actuator, this allows the energy-efficient activation of burner and boiler controllers with suitable control inputs (e.g. requirementorientated switch-over between the reduction and comfort setpoint in a central combi boiler).
-Here, the heat requirement control of the actuator can be enabled centrally ("Yes" setting).
-The valve outputs must be assigned to the heat requirement control individually on the parameter pages "Ax included in the requirement determination.
+no ves The heating actuator can even evaluate the command values of its outputs and make general heat requirement available in the form of limiting value monitoring with hysteresis (1 bit, switching).
+Using a KNX switch actuator, this allows the energy-efficient activation of burner and boiler controllers with suitable control inputs (e.g. requirement-orientated switch-over between the reduction and comfort setpoint in a central combi boiler).
+Here, the heat requirement control of the actuator can be enabled centrally ("Yes"

+actuator can be enabled centrally ("Yes" setting).
+The valve outputs must be assigned to the heat requirement control individually on the parameter pages "Ax - Assignments", so that they are included in the requirement determination.